-This is why every changemaker needs a morning routine.
-To make the most of the time you have available to you the actions you take from the moment you open your eyes should be in line with having a productive day.
+This is why every changemaker needs a good morning routine.
+To make the most of the available time, the actions you take from the moment you open your eyes should be in line with having a productive day.

 The importance of having a morning routine should not be underestimated.

-It doesn’t have to be strict i.e. the same set of actions every morning.
-To be at our most productive our mornings should be a routine that are filled with positive actions that will lay the path for a good day or getting stuff done.
+It doesn't have to be strict, i.e., the same set of actions every morning.
+To be at our most productive, our mornings should be a routine that is filled with positive actions that will lay the path for a good day or getting stuff done.

 Getting out of bed and completing a morning routine every day is not easy.
 It takes a lot of discipline, and you will probably slack more than once.
 But this is good.
 The more you apply yourself, the easier it gets.